Developing partnerships programmatically: Touchpoints you should automate first

 Touchpoints beyond the presentation

-What’s wrong with this picture?
-Nothing is wrong, per se, it’s just not complete.
+What's wrong with this picture?
+Nothing is wrong; it's just not complete.
 What should follow is a series of touchpoints over the coming weeks.
-Start by explaining to these reps what’s in it for them: how does this partnership help them to be more successful in their roles?
+Start by explaining to these reps what's in it for them: how does this developing partnership help them to be more successful in their roles?
 How will it enable them to win more deals?
-Perhaps most importantly, you need to show them why this partnership is special, and why they should care.
+Perhaps most importantly, you must show them why this partnership is exceptional and why they should show their interest in it.

-At Superglue, we have identified a blueprint to finding that delicate, relationship-boosting balance.
-And it’s not as complicated as it seems.
-But it does require you to gradually onboard partners over time, slowly winning their trust and ensuring that they know who you are, and then making them want to know more.
-One long email may be scalable but it sure isn’t effective.
-First you build trust and excitement, then you ask for their support (or better: they just do it because they like you).
+At Superglue, we have identified a blueprint for finding that delicate relationship-boosting balance.
+And it's not as complicated as it seems.
+But it does require you to gradually onboard partners over time, slowly winning their trust and ensuring that they know who you are and then making them want to know more.
+One long email may be scalable, but it sure isn't effective.
+First, you build trust and excitement, then ask for their support (or better: they do it because they like you).

 Training & enablement: timing is everything

-You probably have a PRM or some other destination where partners can learn about your solution.
-If you want them to get excited enough to start using it, you need to motivate them first, by triggering their curiosity and demonstrating why it’s relevant to their lives.
+You probably have a PRM or other destination where partners can learn about your solution.
+If you want them to get excited enough to start using it, you must motivate them by triggering their curiosity and demonstrating why it's relevant to their lives.

-Identify the moment when your partners are ready for training - and when they will actually get value from it.
-It’s at that point - and not before - that you should be sending them to this destination.
-In other words, you need to be attuned to the partnership life cycle in order to identify the right time to nudge it into the next phase.
+Identify when your partners are ready for training - and when they will benefit from it.
+At that point - and not before - you should be sending them to this destination.
+In other words, you must be attuned to the partnership life cycle to identify the right time to nudge it into the next phase.

-And if you know it’s the right time, they’ll know it, too.
-It won’t be lost on them that you timed your communications according to their needs, rather than your own.
-This is a great way to show that you care, that you know what they need, and that you have what it takes to help them win.
+And if you know it's the right time, they'll know it, too.
+It won't be lost on them that you timed your communications according to their needs rather than your own.
+This is a great way to show that you care, know what they need, and have what it takes to help them win.

-The hard part is figuring out those triggers, and getting the timing right.
-There are ways to do this, and proven best practices.
-Sending them long manuals about what to do right after the first call isn’t it.
-Some just trigger these training and enablement sequences several weeks after a new partner contact was created in your CRM.
+The hard part is figuring out those triggers and getting the timing right.
+There are ways to do this and proven best practices.
+It isn't worth sending them long manuals about what to do right after the first call.
+Some trigger these training and enablement sequences several weeks after creating a new partner contact in your CRM.
 Others refine triggers further.

 Check-ins and inactivity: when it's been a while